Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Get there very early to guarantee a prime seat with city views or get a good spot to see the live musicians.

-Please be aware that the New York Bar at the Park Hyatt Tokyo is currently closed for renovations until at least October 2025.
+Please be aware that the New York Bar at the Park Hyatt Tokyo is currently closed for renovations until December 2025 – we visited before the renovations so it may look different from our photos after the remodelling.

 Perhaps the most famous sight and attraction in Shinjuku, the ‘roarsome’ Godzilla head sits atop Hotel Gracery Shinjuku and the Shinjuku Toho Building, looking out across Tokyo’s sublime cityscape.